 - 1. Register for the activity through PGS. - 2.
-Sign in at a training session-or sign a school-based activity sheet. - Be in attendance a minimum of 90% of the training-If a participant has an emergency situation the trainer may provide an outside assignment to make up the time missed. - 4.
-Participate in an appropriate follow-up activity-if applicable.
-A follow-up is applicable if the training is sustained or impacts student performance.
+Sign in at a training session. - 3.
+Be in attendance a minimum of 90% of the training.
+If a participant has an emergency situation the trainer may provide an outside assignment to make up the time missed. - 4.
+Complete Participate in an appropriate follow-up activity.
+A follow-up is applicable if the training impacts student performance or-is sustained for at least 10 hours. or impacts student performance. - 5.
+Complete the online evaluation survey, evaluating -of the district Inservice activity through PGS.